What I build, and how engagements work.

 Design System Application

-Apply a unified design language to your existing app.
-Token system.
-Component patterns.
-Voice rules.
-Audit + migration plan included.
-Built on Terminal DS or your brand.
+Apply a unified design language to your existing app: a token system, component patterns, and voice rules, with an audit and migration plan included.
+Built on Terminal DS or your own brand.

 1–2 WEEKSCUSTOM